Bronze drum: Symbols and uses

-The bronze drum is also an important cultural heritage of the Karenni people, to them the drums are known as frog drums (Hpà-si), after the images of frogs that appear around the tympanum.
+The bronze drum is also an important cultural heritage of the Karenni people, to them the drums are known as rain drums or frog drums (Hpà-si or pam klo), after the images of frogs that appear around the tympanum.
+There are two kinds of drums that are male drum and female drum.
 Frog drums are played by the Karenni to bring rain and in other rituals.

-Bronze drums are still being used ceremoniously in Southeast Asia by various ethnic groups, such as the Lolo people, Zhuang people, Karenni people, Khmu people, Miao people, Muong people and Qabiao people.
+Bronze drums are still being used ceremoniously in South China and Southeast Asia by various ethnic groups, such as the Lolo people, Zhuang people, Karenni people, Khmu people, Miao people and Muong people.
 They are generally struck in the center with a soft mallet, and on the side with a wooden or bamboo stick.
 In Thailand, bronze drums are also used in some ceremonies in temples, where it's called the Mahorathuek (มโหระทึก).